 I would be happy to supervise research students in any area of the law governing family life.

-I currently lecture Family and Child Law to Level 5 and Level 6 students, as well as Jurisprudence, also at Levels 5 and 6.
-I have previously lectured Public Law at Level 4.
+I currently lecture Family and Child Law to Level 5 and Level 6 students, as well as International Family Law to LLM students.
+I have previously lectured Public Law and Jurisprudence.